Beacon Call Saves Life: Dramatic Rescue on a Quiet Day in the Saddle

 What happened?

 It started as any other planned fun day out with friends horse trekking in the Porangahau fields of New Zealand.
-I consider horse trekking to be the least risky of horse activities, but was later reminded otherwise as my friends beacon would ultimately save my life.
+I consider horse trekking to be the least risky of horse activities.
+Later, my friend’s beacon ultimately saved my life.

 I’d spent the previous day and that morning telling everyone how lucky I felt to have recently purchased such a lovely, quiet horse.
 I have ridden all my life, but being a mature rider now, safety is more important than looking ‘cool’.

 It was just after lunch when we stopped for a break, everyone was chatting and relaxing on their horses.
 I was so confident on my new, quiet horse.
-I had my reins hung over the saddle, so I was totally unprepared when we both catapulted skyward!
+I hung my reins over the saddle, I was totally unprepared when we both catapulted skyward!

 Even though this new horse is quiet, he is still relatively young at 6 years old.
 There were a lot of bees in the area, so I suspect a bee sting may have set him off.
-The initial surge was followed by several full-blown bucks, which I thought I stayed on pretty well – considering I had no reins – but the ground inevitably came to get me.
+The initial surge was followed by several full-blown bucks, and I thought I stayed on pretty well—considering I had no reins—but the ground inevitably caught me.

-I’ve had a few falls over the years off horses, so I knew to expect the initial pain and shock of hitting the ground, then usually you just lie for a minute or two after being winded and get back on your horse.
+I’ve had a few falls off horses over the years, so I knew to expect the initial pain and shock of hitting the ground.

 The pain didn’t go away, only intensified, and it was agony to breathe.

-I knew I had done something more severe than just being winded.
-It turned out to be three broken ribs and a vertebrae.
+Doctors later diagnosed three broken ribs and a vertebra.
 It hurt like hell to breathe or move… or not to move.
 The two ladies, holding each of my hands, suggested deep breathing as the waves of pain came.
-I am pretty sure it worked.
 The three of us in unison must have sounded like a maternity ward.

 Through all of this, I knew a friend in the group had set off their ResQLink VIEW RLS PLB, and help was on its way.
 (Thank goodness Brett had one)